Last updated on April 6, 2026

 Community Consensus

 Most players find the Unhinged lands, illustrated by John Avon, to be the best and most beautiful full-art lands available out there.
-This hasn’t escaped Wizards’ notice either, because I wouldn’t be surprised that this is why they’ve chosen to reprint these specific five basic lands in special packs of Double Masters.
+This hasn’t escaped Wizards’ notice either, because I wouldn’t be surprised that if this is why they were chosen as the specific five basic land reprints in special packs of Double Masters.
 Here they are again if you missed them up there:

 Obviously, this is an incredibly subjective debate, so there’s no “right” answer.
 Hopefully, you’ll now have a great place to go to choose your favorite full-art land to grace the contents of your decks.